discoproject/disco/doc/start/tutorial_2.rst

    commented out to see the resulting complaint from the Unpickler run by the workers.
-If anything, we should take this as a gentle reminder to be cognizant that we are preparing code to run in a distributed, parallel system and that we occasionally need to make some small adjustments.
+If anything, we should take this as a gentle reminder to be cognizant that we are preparing code to run in a distributed, parallel system and that we occasionally need to make some small adjustments for that environment.

 .. _pickle: http://docs.python.org/library/pickle.html